 There are several Flammability ratings for upholstered furniture that will apply to any chairs with upholstery.

 Please note that none of the standards mentioned in this section apply to all-wood chairs.
-While we all know that wood is flammable, wood chairs do not catch fire easily or burn fast enough to present the kind of danger that is present when upholstered furniture catches fire.
+While we all know wood is flammable, wood chairs do not catch fire easily or burn fast enough to present the kind of danger present when upholstered furniture catches fire.
 There are no flammability ratings that we are aware of for all-wood chairs.

 California Technical Bulletin #117